w3f/polguard/e2e/README.md

 3. Create a KinD cluster (or use an existing one)
 4. Load the Docker images into the KinD cluster
 5. Create necessary Kubernetes secrets
-6. Update Helm dependencies and deploy the e2e chart from `e2e/chart`
+6. Update Helm dependencies for both the deployment chart and e2e chart
+7. Deploy the e2e chart with all components (API, Chain, Matrix, PostgreSQL)
-7. Run the e2e tests
+8. Run the e2e tests

 ## CI/CD Integration

-The e2e tests are integrated into the CircleCI pipeline in the `integration_tests` job.
+The e2e tests are integrated into the CircleCI pipeline in the `end_to_end_tests` job.
 The CI pipeline uses the same Helm chart from `e2e/chart` to deploy and run the tests.

 ## Troubleshooting